 The survival of the fittest became the ultimate mantra and pressure was never greater than in the age of digital transformation.
 The customers were going somewhere else because companies were not able to innovate and deliver fast.

-Soon, the DevOps (merely a buzzword) model appeared as a blessing to those who were facing challenges among others in regards to faster development & operations as well as an on-time product release.
+Soon, the DevOps (merely a buzzword) model appeared as a blessing to those who were facing challenges among others in regard to faster development & operations as well as an on-time product release.

-However, despite its continuous adoption in organizations in different industries and of different scales, many are still not familiarized with the actual meaning of DevOps tools.
+However, despite its continuous adoption in organizations in different industries and of different scales, many are still not familiar with the actual meaning of DevOps tools.

 This blog will go over the top open source DevOps tools, their features, how to find the best DevOps tools along with the importance of implementing DevOps in your organization and the best way to go about it.

 But before we delve into the specifics, let’s first understand what DevOps tools are.

 DevOps, a portmanteau of “development” and “operations”, operates in the cross-functional mode by utilizing tools of various kinds and purposes.